From CrossFit to HYROX: A Belltown Athlete's Story

 What changed

-By week 6 Aman could hold 5:00/km for 5 km.
-His station times remained strong (the CrossFit base was still there).
-His ability to chain stations and runs together was the new skill.
-The first time he ran 1 km straight into a sled push and back into a 1 km run, his second run was 30 seconds slower than the first.
-By week 8 the gap was 10 seconds.
+By week 6 Aman could hold a 5 km that would have wrecked him in week 1.
+His station times stayed strong, because the CrossFit base never went anywhere.
+The new skill was chaining stations and runs together.
+The first time he ran a kilometer straight into a sled push and back out into another kilometer, his second run was 30 seconds slower than the first.
+By week 8 that gap was down to about 10 seconds.
+That shrinking number is the whole point of the phase.

 The HYROX class at Persistence is where this work happened in coached form.
-Members preparing for races attend Saturday HYROX consistently across phases 2 and 3.
-Aman was there every week.
+Members preparing for races attend the Saturday HYROX class, 9:30 to 11:00 AM, consistently across phases 2 and 3.
+It is included in every membership, so there is no separate HYROX fee to deal with mid-block.
+Aman was there every Saturday.

 Phase 3 (weeks 9-12): race-pace simulations and taper

 Phase 3 was three race-pace simulations and a taper.
-The structure was less about adding fitness and more about practicing the race itself.
+Less about adding fitness, more about rehearsing the race itself.

 Week 9